 Do you still think “good” debt exists in a challenging economic climate?

-Chinniah: I consider good debt to be tax-deductible debt, while bad debt is non-deductible.
+I consider good debt to be tax-deductible debt, while bad debt is non-deductible.
 Using debt to your advantage, you could finance something in a way that shows positive cash flow or a profit, and it’s also tax-deductible – you might even consider that great debt.
 It requires analysis for me to make that assessment, but these situations do exist.

-Cummings: Agreed.
 Ultimately, when you think about taking on good debt, tax-deductible debt, you're not looking at a term of 12-months or less.
 Typically, the window for good debt is long-term: 10 or more years.

 Ok, here’s a scenario: A business recently regained a cash flow-positive position after a hard time.
 How long do they need to maintain positive cash flow before speaking to their CWB Relationship Manager about a business line of credit?

-Cummings: When you reflect on the impact of COVID, many businesses had cash flow challenges through that period.
+When you reflect on the impact of COVID, many businesses had cash flow challenges through that period.
 Many businesses had a hard time managing cash flow, even staying open.

-I don't like to say there's a set time, but generally I would say around the six-month mark.
+Generally, we're looking at the six-month mark.
 However, like anything in commercial credit, it depends.

 It depends on what characterized the hard time, the actual impact to the business and how the business may have pivoted to get back into a positive cash flow position.
 Is there a risk of that challenge reappearing?